 The IoT network’s creation will kick off with Ligado developing 5G technology in the L-Band to power mobile services in North America.

-“We are proud to announce this exciting effort with key partners and believe it will accelerate the development of the L-Band ecosystem for 5G in North America,” said Doug Smith, Ligado’s Chief Executive Officer.
+“We are proud to announce this exciting effort with key partners and believe it will accelerate the development of the L-Band ecosystem for 5G in North America,” says Doug Smith, Ligado’s CEO.
 “Making this further investment in the transition of mid-band spectrum for terrestrial use represents a big stride forward for the country’s efforts to deliver next-generation services and win the race to 5G.”

-Ligado said their terrestrial authorizations in L-Band are pending FCC review and that is working on selecting 5G suppliers.
+Ligado’s terrestrial authorizations in L-Band are pending FCC review, and it’s also currently selecting 5G suppliers.